-If this is your first visit to Hoi An, I have recommendations below for a few ways you might want to spend your time, as well as Hoi An travel tips at the bottom to help you plan your own trip.
+If this is your first visit to Hoi An, I have recommendations below for a few ways you might want to spend your time, as well as Hoi An travel tips to help you plan your own trip.
 I hope you’ll enjoy this surprisingly tranquil city as much as we did.
-(If you’ve ever visited Hanoi, Ho Chi Minh, or pretty much any other city in Vietnam, you’ll understand why it’s so surprising to discover a quiet city in this country!)
+(If you’ve ever visited Hanoi or Ho Chi Minh, you’ll understand why I was so surprised to discover a quiet city in this country!)

 7 Things to Do in Hoi An

 I don’t think I’ve ever seen a city with a more picturesque Old Town.
 Here in Hoi An, the streets of the Ancient Town are lined with shops and cafes all painted in cheerful shades of yellow.
 Multi-colored lanterns sway in the breeze over every shopfront and every street.

 Instead of motorcycles which dominate the roads outside the Ancient Town, here you’re more likely to find people lazily peddling along on bicycles or simply walking from place to place.
 Add in the sporadic appearance of a number of ancient temples, pagodas, and old homes full of character, and you have yourself a place you could easily spend days wandering around in and taking photos.